Elisabeth of Bavaria, Queen of the Belgians: Married life and reign

 In December 1909, Albert and Elisabeth became King and Queen of the Belgians, following the death of Albert's uncle, King Leopold II.
 The new Queen took on a much more public role than her predecessors, getting involved with many charities and organizations, particularly those in the arts and social welfare.
 She often surrounded herself with famous authors and artists, as well as leading scientists of the day.
-Her friendly nature, and true care and concern for others, quickly endeared her to the people of Belgium.
+Her true care and concern for others and her friendly nature quickly endeared her to the people of Belgium (see Belgium in World War I).

-When war broke out in 1914 Queen Elisabeth worked with the nurses on the front and helped establish the Symphony Orchestra of the field army.
-By the end of 1914, she gave Belgian King's Messenger Archibald A. Gordon alias Major Gordon the task to participate in the establishment of the Hospital L'Océan in La Panne.
+When World War I began in August 1914 Queen Elisabeth worked with the nurses on the front and helped establish the Symphony Orchestra of the field army.
+By the end of 1914, she gave Belgian King's Messenger Archibald A. Gordon alias Major Gordon the task to participate in the establishment of the Hospital L'Océan (fr) in De Panne.
 The Queen traveled frequently to the United Kingdom, under the pretext of visiting her children who were studying there.
 She was often bringing important messages and information to the British government from her husband and his forces.

-Following the war, the family made a triumphant return to Brussels and set about to rebuild the nation.
+After the end of the war, the royal couple and their sons Leopold and Karl made their triumphant entry into Brussels on November 22, 1918.
+Elisabeth, riding on a large white horse, appeared overwhelmed.

 During the First World War, she and the King resided in De Panne.
-The Queen made herself beloved by visiting the front lines and by sponsoring a nursing unit.
+She made herself beloved by visiting the front lines and by sponsoring a nursing unit.
 Despite her German background, she was a popular queen, perceived as eagerly supporting her adoptive country.